 Ladies, look no further than the 42mm Moto 360

-As a woman, and someone with a smaller wrist, I’ve been strapping on Android Wear smartwatches since they first came out, and each and every time I’ve been let down by thus-and-such’s concept of “unisex” and “female friendly.”
+As a woman and someone with a smaller wrist, I’ve been strapping on Android Wear smartwatches since they first came out, and each and every time I’ve been let down by such-and-such’s concept of “unisex” and “female friendly.”
 While the 42mm Moto 360 is still the size of a large Apple Watch, the way the lugs are angled allows it to fit on smaller wrists like mine.
 The circular shape of the watch face somewhat disguises the size, so even though it is the same measurement as the larger Apple Watch, it doesn’t look as massive.
-And, when you compare it to the 46mm men’s version, it looks downright delicate!
+And when you compare it to the 46mm men’s version, it looks downright delicate.

-I went for a silver body and the blush leather strap when I designed my Moto 360 review unit.
 Although you may not be able to tell from the photos, the 42mm design actually does fit my ridiculously small wrists and it looks gorgeous.
 It’s the first Android Wear smartwatch that I’ve ever enjoyed wearing and the only one I’ve ever been complemented on.
 You see, from a distance when you just glance at it, the Moto 360 looks like a normal watch.
-Both male and female friends said they liked the way it looked on me better than the 38mm Apple Watch, and I had to agree.
+Both male and female friends said they liked the way it looked on me better than the 38mm Apple Watch.

-The Moto 360 is the first Android Wear watch I can safely recommend to women.
+The Moto 360 is the first Android Wear watch we can safely recommend to women.

-You can also choose to get a couple different textures around the bezel, so the metal isn’t too flashy.
+You get a choice between a couple of different textures around the screen edges, so the metal isn’t too flashy.
 The textures are really subtle and classic, as are the color options of silver, gold, and rose gold.
-The end result is a smartwatch that you more or less designed yourself.
-Moto Maker helps buyers create their own devices, which means that your Moto 360 is truly unique.
-Even the Apple Watch with all its bands feels limited once you’ve seen what Motorola has on offer with the Moto 360.

-The watch faces are also highly customizable.
-You can alter the color palettes of watch faces if you don’t like the default color combination, too.
-The coolest watch face for women is the flower one, which was hand painted by a member of the Women’s Collection design team.
-You can choose between a variety of different flowers, including roses, irises, poppies, lilies, and more.
-It’s beautiful.
+The watch faces are just as changeable as the watchbands.
+Many of the designs that ship with the Moto 360 allow you to alter the color palette if you don’t like the default combination, or tweak design elements.
+One of the coolest is a flower that was hand-painted by a member of the Women’s Collection design team.
+You can choose between a variety of different flower species, including roses, irises, poppies, lilies, and more.

 Typical smartwatch specs

-On to the specs: The first Moto 360 suffered from lag and poor battery life after a while, but the new one shouldn’t have those problems.
-It’s powered by a 1.2GHz Qualcomm’s Snapdragon 400 processor and 512MB of RAM, which is pretty much par for the course with Android Wear smartwatches.
-It packs 4GB of storage for offline music and other files.
-These are all standard numbers for 2015 Android watches, as are most of the specs.
+The first Moto 360 suffered from lag and poor battery life, but the new one doesn’t have those problems.
+It’s powered by a 1.2GHz Qualcomm Snapdragon 400 processor, 512MB of RAM, and 4GB of internal storage, which is was pretty much par for the course for Android Wear smartwatches back in 2015.

-The new Moto 360 also packs several sensors, including an accelerometer, ambient light sensor, gyroscope, and heart rate monitor.
-The heart rate monitor syncs up with the new Moto Body app, which gives you encouragement and coaching throughout the day to help you reach your fitness goals.
-It’s similar to the Apple Watch’s little alerts, which I’ve always found motivating.
-I like it much better than the standard Android Wear fitness app.
+The new Moto 360 packs sensors including an accelerometer, ambient light sensor, gyroscope, and heart rate monitor.
+The heart rate monitor syncs up with the new Moto Body app, which gives words of encouragement and coaching throughout the day to help you reach your fitness goals.
+It’s similar to the Apple Watch’s little alerts, which we’ve always found motivating.
+We like it much better than the standard Android Wear fitness app.

-Finally, thanks to a coating on the aircraft-grade 316L stainless steel casing of the Moto 360, the watch offers IP67 water resistance, so it’ll be safe from small splashes.
+Finally, thanks to a coating on the aircraft-grade 316L stainless steel casing of the Moto 360, the Moto 360 offers IP67 water resistance, so it’s be safe from small splashes.
 Motorola still cautions against swimming with it on, though.